IlIIlIIlI56/Hephaistos-Documentation/T-Series (Thunder)/Dreadnought Line/Dreadnought T1/FreshInstall.md

 Shell> blk0:
 Shell> Flash.nsh
 ```
-> Warning, the USB stick may not be always on `blk0:`, take a quick look ath the "Device Mapping Table", sometimes it can be identified on `fs1:`.
+> Warning, the USB stick may not be always on `blk0:`, take a quick look at the "Device Mapping Table", sometimes it can be identified on `fs1:`.
 Once the AMI Firmware Update Utility starts, **do not touch the keyboard or power off the board** — even if it appears to hang, wait at least 15 minutes before assuming failure.

 **STEP 5 — Power down & remove USB**
-Power off the board the moment the flash finishes, execute the reboot command bellow and as soon as the board turns off, switch the power button off immediately to prevent an accidental re-flash on next boot.
+Power off the board the moment the flash finishes, execute the reboot command below and as soon as the board turns off, switch the power button off immediately to prevent an accidental re-flash on next boot.
 ```text
 Shell> reset
 ```